 - A Dog Called Kitty (Bill Wallace) 1980

 Many of the books we’ve featured here are considered classics that were written way back when, while others are more up-to-date and just waiting to be discovered.
 Nonetheless, all these novels old and new are well worth reading again and again.

-All these books can be purchased online through Amazon.com, and to save you the legwork, we’ve included handy links to the relevant pages.
+All these books can be purchased online through Amazon.com.

 Where the Red Fern Grows is a much-loved children’s classic that tells the tale of the unbreakable bond between a boy and his dogs.